thunderbird89/esf/stories/story-david-v-goliath.md

 The headlights went dark.
 The radio displays went black.
 Even the digital displays on their watches ceased functioning.

 Kovalenko felt his blood turn cold as the *Landmate* turned toward his vehicle.
-Its head was sleek and featureless save for a single visor band that pulsed with green light, the only illumination now visible in the mountain darkness.
+Its head was sleek and featureless save for a single visor band that scanned back and forth with a green light, the only illumination now visible in the mountain darkness.
 The machine's proportions were wrong for anything human-built - too perfectly balanced, too fluid in its movements, like watching a nightmare given physical form.

 The *Landmate* approached his vehicle with measured steps, each footfall creating small tremors in the asphalt that Kovalenko could feel through the Land Cruiser's frame.
 Its right arm held what appeared to be a scaled-up assault rifle, though the design was unlike any weapon system in his extensive experience.
-Energy patterns danced along the weapon's surface, providing an eerie blue-green glow in the darkness.

 A few meters away, the machine stopped.
 Its head tilted slightly, as if studying the occupants of the stalled convoy with curious interest.
 The visor band pulsed brighter, scanning across the darkened vehicles with mechanical precision.
 Then it spoke.

 The voice was not human.
 Low, gravelly, filtered through vocal processors that gave each word a rasping, mechanical quality.
-It spoke in English, but there was something profoundly *other* about the cadence - as if language itself was an imperfectly learned skill.
+It spoke in Ukrainian, but there was something profoundly *other* about the cadence - as if language itself was an imperfectly learned skill.

 > "I am `HARBINGER`."